simonw/django-redis-monitor/README.txt

     ) + MIDDLEWARE_CLASSES

 3. Set your DATABASE_ENGINE setting to 'django_redis_monitor.sqlite3_backend'
+   or 'django_redis_monitor.postgresql_psycopg2_backend' or
-   or 'django_redis_monitor.postgresql_psycopg2_backend' so your SQL queries can be intercepted and counted.
+   'django_redis_monitor.mysql_backend' so your SQL queries can be intercepted and counted.

    If you are using South for migrations, you will also need to add a corresponding SOUTH_DATABASE_ADAPTERS setting:

    SOUTH_DATABASE_ADAPTERS = {
        'default': 'south.db.postgresql_psycopg2',
-                  # Or 'south.db.sqlite3'
+                  # Or 'south.db.sqlite3' or 'south.db.mysql'
    }

 4. Optional step: Add redis settings to your settings.py file (otherwise